About the Challenge

-- Attendance at a Washington DC-based conference in November to network, obtain common footing, and obtain recognition.
+- Attendance at a Washington DC-based conference to network, obtain common footing, and obtain recognition.

 - The RISE Challenge will cover all expenses associated with transportation, lodging, meals and incidentals, and visas for two members of the apparent awardee team.

 Apparent awardees will be eligible to attend sessions.